-- Describes the format for the general registers, the special registers, Chapter 1 and the floating-point registers.
-It also describes how addressing works and the exceptions you might encounter with assembly programs.
-Describes the lexical conventions that the assembler follows. - Chapter 2 - Chapter 3 Describes the main processor's instruction set, including notation, load and store instructions, computational instructions, and jump and branch instructions. - Chapter 4 Describes the floating-point instruction set. - Chapter 5 Describes the assembler directives. - Chapter 6 Describes calling conventions for all supported high-level languages.
-It also discusses memory allocation and register use. - Chapter 7 Chapters 7-9 in the previous version of this manual have been replaced by the manual Symbol Table/Object File Specification.
-(This manual is available only as an HTML document on the Tru64 UNIX Version 5.0A Documentation CD-ROM; it is not available in hardcopy or in PostScript or PDF formats.) - Appendix A Summarizes all assembler instructions. - Appendix B Describes issues related to the processing of 32-bit data. - Appendix C Describes instructions that generate more than one machine instruction. - Appendix D Describes the PALcode (privileged architecture library code) instructions required to support an Alpha system.
+Chapter 1 Describes the format for the general registers, the special registers, and the floating-point registers.
+It also describes how addressing works and the exceptions you might encounter with assembly programs. $Chapter\ 2$ Describes the lexical conventions that the assembler follows.
+Chapter 3 Describes the main processor's instruction set, including notation, load and store instructions, computational instructions, and jump and branch instructions. $Chapter\ 4$ Describes the floating-point instruction set. $Chapter\ 5$ Describes the assembler directives.
+Chapter 6 Describes calling conventions for all supported high-level languages.
+It also discusses memory allocation and register use.
+AppendixA Summarizes all assembler instructions. $Appendix\ B$ Describes issues related to the processing of 32-bit data.
+Appendix C Describes instructions that generate more than one machine instruction. $Appendix\ D$ Describes the PALcode (privileged architecture library code) instructions required to support an Alpha system.